karpathy/nanoGPT/README.md

 Not bad for ~3 minutes on a CPU, for a hint of the right character gestalt.
 If you're willing to wait longer free to tune the hyperparameters, increase the size of the network, the context length (`--block_size`), the length of training, etc.

-Finally, on Apple Silicon Macbooks and with a recent PyTorch version make sure to add `--device mps` (short for "Metal Performance Shaders"); PyTorch then uses the on-chip Neural Engine that can *significantly* accelerate training (2-3X) and allow you to use larger networks.
+Finally, on Apple Silicon Macbooks and with a recent PyTorch version make sure to add `--device mps` (short for "Metal Performance Shaders"); PyTorch then uses the on-chip GPU that can *significantly* accelerate training (2-3X) and allow you to use larger networks.
 See [Issue 28](https://github.com/karpathy/nanoGPT/issues/28) for more.

 ## reproducing GPT-2